jdb2b/my-presentation/content/_index.md

 ---

-## OK So Where Do I Start?
+## OK So Where Do We Start?

 ___

-## Prerequisites
+## System Prerequisites

-- 'Disqualified' & 'Nurture' pipeline stage
+- 'Disqualified' & 'Nurture' pipeline stages
 - CRM formula fields & custom reports
-- Data enrichment service*
+- Data enrichment*
 - A sales team :)

 <br>
-<small>*Optional but manual effort without it</small>
+<small>*Automated service is ideal but manual is possible</small>

 ---

 ## One-Time Setup

-1. Adjust pipeline stages in CRM (if needed)
+1. Modify pipeline stages in CRM (if needed)
-2.
+2. Define process for opportunity creation
+3. Create custom formula fields
+4. Enrich accounts with segment data (if needed)

+<small>Bonus: [Automate opportunity creation](https://help.salesforce.com/articleView?id=process_overview.htm&type=5) for consistency purposes.</small>

+<small><b>Note:</b> Segment data includes company size, industry, or location.
+If you're not selling into different company sizes, industries, or location then one-time setup and ongoing maintenance should be straightforward.</small>

 ___

 ## Ongoing Maintenance